 Password Manager Review: RoboForm

 RoboForm is a password manager developed by Siber Systems.
-The program´s desktop applications are provided for Windows, Mac, Linux and even Chrome OS, mobile versions for Android and iOS.
-Browser extensions are provided for Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and some less popular browsers.
+The program´s desktop applications are available for Windows, Mac, Linux, and even Chrome OS, with its mobile versions working on Android and iOS devices.
+Browser extensions are provided for Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, as well as a host of less popular browsers.

 Pros and Cons

-not possible to create login records manually in the app itself
+Not possible to manually create login records within the app

-important functions (2FA, multi-device synchronization) reserved for paying customers
+Important functions (2FA and multi-device synchronization) reserved for paying customers

-Firstly, as with any password manager, you need to create a master password - the last one you will ever need to remember.
-The program will let you know if your password is secure enough.
+As with any password manager, you'll need to create a master password.
+Should all go according to plan, this is the last password you'll ever need to remember.
+RoboForm lets you know if your password is secure enough.

-After installing the "RoboForm Editor" desktop app, the program automatically allows you to install browser extensions for Internet Explorer, Google Chrome, Mozilla Firefox and Microsoft Edge.
-If you are using a different browser, you will have to install it manually.
+After completing the installation of the "RoboForm Editor" desktop app, you can install the service's browser extensions (for Internet Explorer, Google Chrome, Mozilla Firefox, and/or Microsoft Edge).
+Should you be using a different browser, you will have to install it manually.

-RoboForm simplifies the import of data, for example from browsers or other password managers, and supports many programs like Dashlane, Sticky Password or LastPass.
-However, the program is a little more selective with the browsers: the import is only possible from Internet Explorer, Google Chrome, Mozilla Firefox and Opera.
+RoboForm simplifies data imports from browsers or other password managers, supporting programs like Dashlane, Sticky Password, or LastPass.
+With that said, the program is slightly more selective in terms of browsers, with imports only possible from Internet Explorer, Google Chrome, Mozilla Firefox, or Opera.

-After installation, you will be taken directly to the RoboForm Tutorials, which offer step-by-step tutorials on all kinds of subjects.
+After installation, you'll be taken directly to the RoboForm tutorials, which offer step-by-step guides for all kinds of subjects.

 Score: 4.3 / 5